 Mentoring and Collaboration

-The Parenting Advancement Program will provide resources such as holistic case management, financial and career planning, counseling, mentoring, and ongoing educational workshops.
+The Parenting Advancement Program will provide resources such as holistic case management, financial and career planning, mentoring, and ongoing educational workshops.

 Participants will be assigned both a peer mentor and a professional mentor to help stay on track and provide experience-based guidance and encouragement.